UW-GDA/gda_course_2020/modules/10_Conda_Pangeo_Dask/README.md

     * In-class demo of using Dask KubeCluster for scaleable processing

 ## Other Discussion topics
+### Licenses, Zenodo and other options for publishing repos
 ### Collaboration with git/Github
 * forking, merging upstream changes, pull requests